hashicorp/consul/website/source/docs/platform/k8s/servers-outside-kubernetes.html.md

--> **Networking:** Note that for the Kubernetes nodes to join an existing cluster, the nodes (and specifically the agent pods) must be able to connect to all other server and client agents inside and _outside_ of Kubernetes.
+-> **Networking:** Note that for the Kubernetes nodes to join an existing cluster, the nodes (and specifically the agent pods) must be able to connect to all other server and client agents inside and _outside_ of Kubernetes over [LAN](https://www.consul.io/docs/glossary.html#lan-gossip).
 If this isn't possible, consider running a separate Consul cluster inside Kubernetes and federating it with your cluster outside Kubernetes.
 You may also consider adopting Consul Enterprise for